2023 Food City Dirt Race

 The 2023 Food City Dirt Race was a NASCAR Cup Series race held on April 9, 2023, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 250 laps on the 0.533 mi short track, it was the eighth race of the 2023 NASCAR Cup Series season.

-This would also be the final running of the Food City Dirt Race, as the race would return to a concrete surface the next season.
+This was the final Cup Series race at the Bristol dirt track, as the race returned to concrete in 2024.

 Report

 Background

 Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking combined with short length, an all concrete surface, two pit roads, and stadium-like seating.

 In 2021, the race shifted to a dirt surface version of the track and was renamed the Food City Dirt Race.